roux-antoine/self-racing-cars/utils/README.md

-The osm_map_plotter is not really useful anymore, focus on the utm_map_plotter
+The osm_map_plotter is not really useful anymore, focus on the utm_map_generation